A Different World

-The toons felt a rush of pure excitement for the first time in months.
+The toons felt a rush of pure excitement for the first time in what felt like ages.
 They clambered into the spaceship and strapped on their seatbelts.

 The little squeaky robot walked around and made sure that everything was going alright.
-Then he climbed into the co-pilot's seat and the ship lifted up off the ground.
+Then it climbed into the copilot's seat, and the ship lifted off the ground.

-There was loud creaking and humming heard as they slowly ascended above the extinct city of Cogtropolis.
+The ship's hull began to creak, and the engine was humming as they slowly ascended above the extinct city of Cogtropolis.

-The ship tilted up towards the sky and blasted forward with amazing speed.
-They penetrated the beautiful clouds that were orange in the brilliant sunset.
+The ship tilted up toward the sky and blasted forward with amazing speed.
+They penetrated the beautiful clouds, glowing orange in the brilliant sunset.
 And they continued to fly even higher.
-Eventually the pressure eased and they felt like they were falling.
-The sky outside was black and the sphere of their planet was seen below.
+Eventually, the pressure eased, and they felt like they were falling.
+The sky outside was black, and the sphere of their planet was seen below.

-"You may experience a little nausea if you haven't been in space before."
-The chicken warned.
+"You may experience some nausea if you haven't been in space before," Gyro warned.

 Some of the toons looked like they were about to faint.
-The little robot hopped out of his seat and floated over to a large switch on the wall.
-He activated the artificial gravity.
+The little robot hopped out of its seat and floated over to a large switch on the wall.
+It activated the artificial gravity.

-Everybody's weight returned and they rested on their seats again.
-Since they were orbiting the planet, it would only be a few minutes more minutes before they reached Toontown.
+Everybody's weight returned, and they rested on their seats again.
+Since they were orbiting the planet, it would only be a few minutes before they reached Toontown.

-"So... in that thing I saw in your head," Evina spoke, "I saw you say that you went to Earth.
+"So, about that thing I saw in your head," Evina spoke.
+"I saw you say that you went to Earth.
 What did you actually do there?"

-Gearloose turned around and looked into his son's eyes nervously.
-"Um, that is still a story for another time.
-We really shouldn't worry about it now..."
+Gyro turned around and looked into his son's eyes nervously.
+"Um, that's a story for another time.
+We really shouldn't worry about it now."

 "Worry?
 Is there a problem?"